The National Maritime Museum Cornwall privacy statement

 We collect information from you in the following ways:

 - When you interact with us on our social media pages (such as Twitter Facebook, Pinterest and Instagram).
-We collect information about you from Twitter and Facebook’s sites if the settings on your accounts or the privacy policies of those sites give us permission to do so.
+We collect information about you from the social media sites if the settings on your accounts or the privacy policies of those sites give us permission to do so.

 - When you sign up for our email newsletter.
 We collect your email address and audit when you open and click on the newsletter emails that we send to you.